Here’s the full list of fields you can add when you create a form.

 Date

 Use a date field for a date-based response.
-Write a question in the Name this date field area, then select the calendar icon to choose a default date to show in the field when someone opens the form.
+Write a question in the Name this date field area, then select the calendar icon if you wish to default this field to a specific date when someone opens the form.

 Email